Best Cyber Security Companies

 - Ask for status reports on patch management efforts.

-– How is system access granted and removed?
+- Understand how system access granted and removed.

 An IT Services firm will encourage training for their own staff as well as your own.
 The majority of Cyber Security attacks happen due to actions performed by internal employees.
 Encourage a culture of IT cyber training within your own firm, and look for the same in an IT provider you are hiring.